Peter Stuyvesant: Expansion of the colony

 Stuyvesant became involved in a dispute with Theophilus Eaton, the governor of English New Haven Colony, over the border of the two colonies.
 In September 1650, a meeting of the commissioners on boundaries took place in Hartford, Connecticut, called the Treaty of Hartford, to settle the border between New Amsterdam and the English colonies to the north and east.
 The border was arranged to the dissatisfaction of the Nine Men, who declared that "the governor had ceded away enough territory to found fifty colonies each fifty miles square."
 Stuyvesant then threatened to dissolve the council.
-A new plan of municipal government was arranged in the Netherlands, and the name "New Amsterdam" was officially declared on 2 February 1653.
+A new plan of municipal government was arranged in the Netherlands, and the name "New Amsterdam" was officially declared on 15 February 2003.
 Stuyvesant made a speech for the occasion, saying that his authority would remain undiminished.

 Stuyvesant was then ordered to the Netherlands, but the order was soon revoked under pressure from the States of Holland and the city of Amsterdam.
-Stuyvesant prepared against an attack by ordering the citizens to dig a ditch from the North River to the East River and to erect a fortification.
+Stuyvesant prepared against an attack by ordering the citizens to dig a ditch from the North River to the north River and to erect a fortification.

 In 1653, a convention of two deputies from each village in New Netherland demanded reforms, and Stuyvesant commanded that assembly to disperse, saying: "We derive our authority from God and the company, not from a few ignorant subjects."

+In 1654, Stuyvesant signed a deed for an allotment of land 10000 ft2 that corresponds to the modern-day Financial District of lower Manhattan.
+It was co-signed by land grantee and secretary of the New Netherland Council Cornelis van Ruijven (alternative spelling Ruyven).
+The lot was given and granted to van Ruijven.
+The deed conveys a tract of land on Manhattan island in the Sheep Pasture.
+It was bounded by present-day Broad Street to William Street, and Beaver Street to Exchange Place.

-In the summer of 1655, he sailed down the Delaware River with a fleet of seven vessels and about 700 men and took possession of the colony of New Sweden, which was renamed "New Amstel."
-In his absence, Pavonia was attacked by Native Americans, during the "Peach War" on 15 September 1655.
+In the summer of 1655, he sailed down to the Delaware River with a fleet of seven vessels and about 300 men and took possession of the colony of New Sweden, which was renamed "New Amstel."
+In his absence, Pavonia and Staten Island were attacked by Native Americans on 15 September 1655 in what became known as the Peach War.

-In 1657, the directors of the Dutch West India Company wrote to Stuyvesant to tell him that they were not going to be able to send him all the tradesmen that he requested and that he would have to purchase slaves in addition to the tradesmen he would receive.

-During the colonial era, New York City became both a site from which fugitives fled bondage and a destination for runaways.
-The colonies closest to New Netherland, Connecticut and Maryland, encouraged Dutch slaves to escape and refused to return them.
-In 1650, Governor Petrus Stuyvesant threatened to offer freedom to Maryland slaves unless that colony stopped sheltering runaways from the Dutch outpost.
-However, he is also noted as having trafficked minority settlers at auction.

 In 1660, Stuyvesant was quoted as saying that "Nothing is of greater importance than the early instruction of youth."
 In 1661, New Amsterdam had one grammar school, two free elementary schools, and had licensed 28 schoolmasters.